Public Assistance Programs

 Temporary Assistance for Needy Families (TANF) is a cash assistance program for households with children or pregnant women.
 This program provides cash benefits to families in need with a few exceptions.
 Applicants must participate in work activities and are required to participate with child support services.

 LEAP is designed to help low-income households with their primary winter home heating costs.
 This program operates from November 1 through April 30 each year.
 LEAP is not intended to pay the entire cost of home heating.
 For information please call LEAP at 866-432-8435. *Note: Applications are available at Human Services Office and processed offsite.

 Colorado Child Care Assistance Program (CCCAP)

 CCCAP provides financial assistance for childcare at licensed child care facilities or with qualified providers.
-Parents or caretakers must be in an approved activity such as employment, job search, or training. *Note: CCCAP currently has a waitlist.
-Please feel free to apply to the waitlist.
+Parents or caretakers must be in an approved activity such as employment, job search, or training.

 Long Term Care (LTC)